stfc-ai4s/dpi-score/README.md

 ### Model Arguments
 - `--model_dir`: Directory containing the trained model and config(default: `./models/dynamicgrids_aug/`)
-- `--fold`: Which fold of the 5-fold cross-validated model to use (default: 1)
 - `--checkpoint`: Name of model checkpoint to load (default to K=2 model `model_k2`)

 ### Output Arguments